yobeefjerkyYBJ/BetterRCS_KSP/README.md

 # Known Issues:

 *In order for thrusters to be compatible, they must already have a waterfall configuration.*

+*Parts with multiple ModuleRCSFX modules likely won't have different plume templates, this is due to a limitation in what is possible with a modulemanager patch.*

 Some thrusters are known to have incorrect plume placement, namely the stock Vernor Thruster.